By Shari Imbo, Marketing & Communications

 2. Enhancing Cognitive and Physical Activity

 Many seniors in assisted living have valuable life experiences and knowledge to share, yet they may feel that these qualities go unrecognized in their current environment.
 Intergenerational activities create an opportunity for seniors to act as mentors, storytellers, or guides.
 Sharing life experiences, wisdom, and skills with a younger generation gives them a renewed sense of purpose and belonging.
-At The Selfhelp Home one of our most successful programs, “Generations Connected” brings together local high school students and our residents to engage in activities that encourages our seniors to share family stories, and provide guidance on topics like gardening, art, and baking, fostering a positive self-image and pride in their accomplishments.
+At The Selfhelp Home two of our successful volunteer programs, “Generations Connected” and “Mitzvah Mensch” bring together local teens and our residents to engage in activities that encourages our seniors to share family stories, and provide guidance on topics like gardening, art, and baking – fostering a positive self-image and pride in their accomplishments.

 4. Fostering Empathy and Breaking Down Stereotypes